Comparing DaaS Desktop as a Service vs Virtual Desktop Infrastructure (VDI)

 - Proper licensing software can prove to be costly, depending on the needs of the organization.

-- The infrastructure must be monitored with extra care.
+- The constant need to monitor infrastructure with extra care.

-- To maintain and avoid breach of data, localized threat detection solutions must be implemented.
+- To maintain and avoid a breach of data, you need to implement localized threat detection solutions.

-- Upgrades must be performed in-house, which may sometimes require a significant investment in resources.
+- Upgrades must be in-house, which may sometimes require a significant investment in resources.